Understanding Acne's Root Causes

 - Never just squeeze the pimple without FIRST popping a small hole with a sterilized needle (or other such instrument). **If you pop a pimple by simply applying pressure until it bursts, you will rupture the follicular wall beneath the skin.
 This then allows the infection to seep out inside your skin causing inflammation and even MORE pimples!

-Even when your skin is clear - DO NOT STOP USING ALL OF THE PRODUCTS!
+My final advice is: Even when your skin is clear - DO NOT STOP USING ALL OF THE PRODUCTS!
 You must continue with them every single day.
 After several months you can start to SLOWLY back off with your products (think about using your treatments every other day instead of every day).
 Each time you start to back off - wait 90 days before you attempt to back off more!
 Like I said before, it takes 90 days for a pimple to work its way to the surface, so you do not want to feel like your skin is all better - when you are just having a clear moment, and later you will see what was REALLY still happening and end up with another break-out.
 Go slowly.

 Tackling acne requires a holistic approach—from understanding its genetic roots to leveraging effective treatments.
 Consistency, awareness, and persistence pave the way for healthier skin.